muziejus/javascripting-english-major/2-calculator.md

 ## Footnotes

-[^languagetype]: In this course, most of the JavaScript will be procedural, which encourages a step-by-step way of thinking through a solution.
+[^language-type]: In this course, most of the JavaScript will be procedural, which encourages a step-by-step way of thinking through a solution.
 Once we move to making maps with Leaflet, the more object-oriented aspects will emerge.
 JavaScript’s functional personality is its most powerful and appealing, but it strikes me as the most difficult to understand and teach.

 [^quoting]: Yes, JavaScript permits using single quotes as well, but you should use double quotes exclusively.